 Travel to Mechanicsburg and explore the Mechanicsburg Museum at the Passenger Station.
 This museum has veterans’ burial lists for Mechanicsburg and Chestnut Hill Cemeteries, texts of diaries and letters written by local soldiers, discharge papers, newspaper clippings and some personal effects including Col. H.I.
 Zinn’s stirrups.
 Continue your West Shore journey by following the Self-Guided Civil War on the West Shore tour.
-Historic stops include the Fort Couch Monument, General Jenkins Monument, and the Historic Peace Church.
+Historic stops include the Fort Couch Monument and the Historic Peace Church.
 You can get a more personal experience while shopping for a historical memento and learning about the time period at Civil War & More in Mechanicsburg.

 Make it a Weekend